Norman Lear Gets Support From Hollywood Friends Amid Boycott Of White House Reception For Kennedy Center Honor

 — Ed Glavin (@EdGlavin) August 7, 2017

-In addition to Norman Lear, this year’s Kennedy Center Honor recipients this year include choreographer Carmen de Lavallade, singer Gloria Estefan, hip hop artist LL Cool J and musician Lionel Richie.
+In addition to Norman Lear, this year’s Kennedy Center Honor recipients this year include choreographer Carmen de Lavallade, singer Gloria Estefan, hip hop artist LL Cool J, and musician Lionel Richie.

 The Kennedy Center Honors gala takes place Dec.
 3.